CHENNAI

 Ritzy

-malls and big department stores have become the new norm and changed people’s
+malls and big department stores have sprung all over and changed people’s

 shopping styles.
 People are rich in wealth but poor in mutual interaction,